byakugan-1/byakugan.io/_posts/2022-05-27-seedsigner-guide.md

 You can also import a pre-existing 12-word or 24-word mnemonic in its entirety.
 From the main menu, navigate to “Seeds” then select “Enter 24-word seed” or “Enter 12-word seed.”
 Then follow the same process above, selecting the first letter of each word until you find the desired word and pressing “KEY2” on the HAT display to select that word.
 If you enter a word incorrectly, the calculated checksum will be incorrect and the SeedSigner will alert you.

+> If the checksum fails, a word was entered incorrectly — review and correct before proceeding.
+{: .prompt-warning }

 ![Image](/assets/img/seedsigner-tutorial-images/82.png)

 ![Image](/assets/img/seedsigner-tutorial-images/83.png)